-- (1) From the Paso Robles Recycled Water Master Plan (RWMP) (AECOM, 2014).
+- (1) Phases are dependent on each other and must be implemented in numerical order. - (2) From the Paso Robles Recycled Water Master Plan (RWMP) (AECOM, 2014).
 All costs are stated in 2014 dollars at ENR CCI of 9681.11 (February 2014).
-Capital costs do not include distribution system beyond City limits. - (2) Tertiary upgrade capital costs are for 4.9 mgd, which is beyond existing flows of 3.0 mgd.
-The treatment will be upgraded in phases over time as WWTP flows increase. - (3) Based on receipt of existing SWRCB State Revolving Fund (SRF) loan of 1% interest rate over 30 years.
+Capital costs do not include distribution system beyond City limits. - (3) Based on receipt of existing SWRCB State Revolving Fund (SRF) loan of 1% interest rate over 30 years.
 Does not include any operation, maintenance, or replacement costs.
 O&M or unit costs were not included in the Paso Robles RWMP.
-Capital costs do not include distribution system beyond City limits.
+Capital costs do not include distribution system beyond City limits. - (4) Tertiary upgrade capital costs are for 4.9 mgd, which is beyond existing flows of 3.0 mgd.
+The treatment will be upgraded in phases over time as WWTP flows increase.